dpc/muttmailer/README.md

 * Only one scheduled job is possible at the moment.
 * Lists format is very strict and should really be prepared by `format-list.sh` tool.

+For more documentation - please read the source.